 Example 4 (the non-essential phrase is bolded): The jellybean cake, which tasted sweet, was the perfect dessert.

 When someone is speaking or being quoted, a comma needs to precede or follow the speech.
 Depending on the order of the sentence, the comma can be inside or outside of the quotation marks.

-The waitress said, "I agree, it was truly delicious."
+The waitress agreed, "It was truly delicious."

-Rule number 6: Introductory elements.
+Comma Rule Number 6: Introductory Elements

 Example 6: Unsurprisingly, jellybean cake is about to take the world by storm.

-Rule number 7: Addresses
+Comma Rule Number 7: Addresses

 Streets, cities, states, and countries need to be separated with commas when writing addresses.

-Rule number 8: Dates
+Comma Rule Number 8: Dates

 Like with addresses, the day, month, and year in a date need to be punctuated with commas.